When unlearning is free: leveraging low influence points to reduce computational costs: Unlearning framework

-We use the well-performing Hessian approximation to compute influence scores for all CIFAR-10 (CIFAR-100) training points, using random subsets from the test set as evaluation points.
-In a setup similar to that of \cref{sec:influence_cifar10_squad}, we demonstrate that retraining a model solely on high-influence points from CIFAR-10 preserves accuracy on the excluded low influence points (\cref{retrain-model-accuracy-cifar-forgetting} (\textbf{top})).
+We begin by using the well-performing Hessian approximation to compute influence scores for all training points, using random subsets from the test set as evaluation points.
+In a setup similar to that of \cref{sec:influence_cifar10_squad}, we then demonstrate that retraining a model solely on high-influence points from CIFAR-10 preserves accuracy on the excluded low influence points (\cref{retrain-model-accuracy-cifar-forgetting} (\textbf{top}), \cref{tab:retrained_forget_vs_removed}).
 While performance degrades gradually as more points are removed, it remains relatively stable compared to the \textit{random} baseline—where the same number of points is removed at random—highlighting that low influence points contribute little to model performance.

 We observe a similar trend when removing low influence points from the retain set (\cref{retrain-model-accuracy-cifar-forgetting} (\textbf{bottom})).
 In this case, performance degrades more sharply with increased point removal due to the larger absolute number of removed samples.
 Nonetheless, the model retains a consistent ability to correctly classify the removed low influence points, even when trained without them.
 These findings suggest that low influence points can be safely omitted with minimal impact on performance.